popey/popey.com-blog/content/post/2024/09/where-are-podcast-listener-communities.md

 So rather than ask **our** audience, I thought I'd see what **other** podcasters promote for feedback and chatter on *their* websites.

 I picked a random set from shows I have heard of, and may have listened to, plus a few extra ones I haven't.
-None of this is endorsement or approval, I just wanted the facts ma'am, just the [fax](https://www.youtube.com/watch?v=W2Ct0ouRooY), ma'am.
+None of this is endorsement or approval, I wanted the facts, just the [fax](https://www.youtube.com/watch?v=W2Ct0ouRooY), ma'am.

 I collated the data in a [json](https://gist.github.com/popey/b86a12e0b1cf8dd832fd6b56a4231c4f) file for some reason, then generated the tables below.
 I don't know what to do with this information, but it's a bit of data we may use if we ever decide to move away from Telegram.